Gabriel-Acar/katacoda-scenarios/heroku-tutorial/step1.md

 # Getting started
 In order to follow this totorial, you will neen an existing Github repo that you want to deploy on Heroku.

-We have made one repo that you can fork to follow this totorial, it contains a simple Robot Friend.
+We have made one repo that you can fork to follow this totorial, it contains a simple React application.

 In order to fork navigate to [reactHelloWorld](https://github.com/c-cret/reactHelloWorld) repo and click on fork on the top right hand corner: